Skip links

 Frequently Asked Questions

-Can Domestic Violence Charges Be Dropped By The Accuser?
+Can Battery Charges Be Dropped In Nevada?

 It’s possible, but charges cannot be dropped right away.
 Nevada law forbids district attorneys from reducing or dropping domestic violence charges unless it’s been proven that the case is not supported by probable cause or cannot be proved at the time of trial.
 What this means is that prosecutors cannot mitigate or drop charges before trial compared to other criminal charges like a first DUI offense.